opf/openproject/docs/user-guide/file-management/file-management-faq/README.md

 # File Management FAQs

-## Why am I not allowed to see/read a certain file in OneDrive/SharePoint?
+## Why am I not allowed to see/read a certain file in OneDrive/SharePoint or Nextcloud?

 It is possible that you lack the necessary permissions to view a certain file.
 In this case please contact your administrator.
-Another explanation may be that you have been removed from a project in OpenProject, which will also mean that you lost your viewing or reading privileges in OneDrive/SharePoint project folders.
+Another explanation may be that you have been removed from a project in OpenProject, which will also mean that you lost your viewing or reading privileges in OneDrive/SharePoint or Nextcloud project folders.

-## Can I rename a project with an established Nextcloud connection?
+## Can I rename a project with an established file storage (Nextcloud or OneDrive/SharePoint) connection?
 Yes, that is possible.
 If you work with automatically managed folders, the corresponding project folder will also be renamed automatically after a few minutes.